Glen Ross Lock 7 and Swing Bridge Rehabilitation

-This project will include repairs to the swing bridge, lock chamber walls, sluice tunnels and upgrades to the water level control valves.
-The swing bridge will undergo both structural and mechanical repairs and will be upgraded to a highway load rating.
-The bridge will be removed from its position and transported to a shop for steel repairs and repainting, extending its life by approximately 50 years.
+This project includes repairs to the swing bridge, lock chamber walls, sluice tunnels and upgrades to the water level control valves.
+The swing bridge is undergoing both structural and mechanical repairs and will be upgraded to a highway load rating.
+The bridge has been removed from its position and is having its steel repaired and repainted on site, extending its life for generations to come.

 In order to complete these repairs, Glen Ross Road will be closed to vehicular traffic at the Glen Ross Lock 7 Swing Bridge from December 4, 2017 to Spring 2018.

-A pedestrian bridge will be installed prior to ensure foot traffic across the waterway is maintained throughout the duration of the bridge closure.
-Additionally, a small parking lot will be provided on the north side of the bridge to assist commuters.
+A pedestrian bridge has been installed to allow foot traffic across the waterway for the duration of the bridge closure.
+Additionally, a small parking lot has been provided on the north side of the bridge to assist commuters.
 This provides the option of leaving a car north of the bridge and walking to the parking lot or being dropped to the lot instead of driving the detour.
 Vehicular detour routes and information is provided in the attached map.

 Parks Canada would like to thank the community for their cooperation and understanding as we complete this important infrastructure work.
 These historic investments will mitigate health and safety risks, halt the loss of nationally significant built heritage and stimulate the economy in communities across the country.

 April 13, 2018 - Community Update: Work is Ongoing

 February 4, 2018 - Community Update: Work Progressing Well

 December 5, 2017 - INFO WORK: UPDATE: CLOSURE OFGLEN ROSS SWING BRIDGE (ON GLEN ROSS ROAD) BEGINS DECEMBER 5, 2017

 November 22, 2017- Info Work: Temporary Closure of Glen Ross Swing Bridge (On Glen Ross Road)